Who We Are

 My Goals as a Luthier

-I suppose my parents’ moto of “Good, better, best, never let it rest, 'til your good is better and your better is best” has been my approach to all things in life and is well suited to the demands of the precise building and restoration skills needed for the fine art of lutherie.
+I suppose my parents’ motto of “Good, better, best, never let it rest, 'til your good is better and your better is best” has been my approach to all things in life and is well suited to the demands of the precise building and restoration skills needed for the fine art of lutherie.
 As a young man I did it again and again, if it wasn't right, I did it over until it was and the skill was mastered.
 You will see that skill in all the work we do at Woodsound Studio, from beginner- to master-level instrument.

-WHO WE ARE | INSTRUMENTS WE BUILD | REPAIRS & RESTORATIONS | OUR STORE | RENTALS
+WHO WE ARE | INSTRUMENTS WE BUILD | REPAIRS & RESTORATIONS | INSTRUMENTS FOR SALE | RENTALS

 TOUR OUR STUDIO | WHAT'S IN PROCESS | ENDORSERS | CONTACT US | HOME